 - Provide bankruptcy process guidance for both lenders and financial institutions.

-- Negotiation and documentation of complex commercial financial transactions
+- Assist with the negotiation and documentation of complex commercial and financial transactions.

 - Drafting of legal documents in support of transactions

-- Defense against inaccurate, or incorrect, allegations from consumers and regulators
+- Defense against inaccurate or incorrect allegations from consumers and regulators

-- Anti money laundering
+- Anti-money laundering

 If you represent a financial institution, you need a banking regulation attorney that will help you successfully navigate changing laws.
-We can provide a cost effective solution to handling collections and secured transactions for banking institutions.
-Our lawyers have a proven track record in the courts and have successfully defended financial institutions against consumer claims, and other law suits.
+We can provide a cost-effective solution to handling collections and secured transactions for banking institutions.
+Our lawyers have a proven track record in the courts and have successfully defended financial institutions against consumer claims and other lawsuits.
 Our attorneys understand the federal, state, and local regulatory requirements that impact your day-to-day business.